jnewbery/bitcoinops.github.io/_posts/en/newsletters/2020-09-30-newsletter.md

 FIXME:harding-to-update-tuesday

 - [LND 0.11.1-beta.rc4][lnd 0.11.1-beta] is the release candidate for a minor version.
-Its release notes summarize its changes as, "a number of reliability improvements, some macaroon [authentication token] upgrades, and a change to make our version of [anchor commitments][topic anchor outputs] spec compliant."
+Its release notes summarize the changes as "a number of reliability improvements, some macaroon [authentication token] upgrades, and a change to make our version of [anchor commitments][topic anchor outputs] spec compliant."